 Employee benefit expenses included primarily employee salaries and costs associated with other benefits.
-The employee benefit expenses decreased by approximately RMB0.5 million, or approximately 2%, from approximately RMB22.7 million for the year ended 31 December 2021 to approximately RMB22.1 million for the year ended 31 December 2022.
+The employee benefit expenses decreased by approximately RMB1.5 million, or approximately 6.8%, from approximately RMB22.1 million for the year ended 31 December 2022 to approximately RMB20.6 million for the year ended 31 December 2023 due to no share option granted during the year ended 31 December 2023.